Unleash/unleash/README.md

 <a href="https://www.nav.no" title="NAV.no"><img src="./.github/ext-logos/nav.jpg" height="70" style="padding: 10px; border: 1px solid silver"></a> <a href="https://www.otovo.com" title="Otovo"><img src="./.github/ext-logos/otovo.png" height="70" style="padding: 10px; border: 1px solid silver"></a> <a href="https://www.amedia.no/" title="Amedia"><img src="./.github/ext-logos/amedia-logo.png" height="70" style="padding: 10px; border: 1px solid silver"></a> <a href="https://budgets.money" title="Budgets"><img src="./.github/ext-logos/budgets.png" height="70" style="padding: 10px; border: 1px solid silver"></a> <a href="https://www.finn.no" title="FINN.no"><img src="./.github/ext-logos/finn.jpg" height="70" style="padding: 10px; border: 1px solid silver"></a>

 _(PS! feel free to submit your logo!)_

-# Contribute to Unleash

-Unleash has been built with the help of many smart individuals.
-This ensures that we build a product that solves real problems for people.
-If you want to contribute to this project you are encouraged to send issue requests, or provide pull-requests.

-1. Read [CONTRIBUTING.md](./CONTRIBUTING.md) to learn more on how you can contribute
-1. Browse the [developer-guide](./website/docs/contributing/developer-guide.md) for tips on environment setup, running the tests, and running Unleash from source.

-# Community and Help

-We know that learning a new tool can be hard and time-consuming.
-We have a growing community that loves to help out.
-Please don't hesitate about reaching out to get help.

-- [Join Unleash on Slack](https://join.slack.com/t/unleash-community/shared_invite/enQtNjUxMjU2MDc0MTAxLTJjYmViYjkwYmE0ODVlNmY1YjcwZGRmZWU5MTU1YTQ1Nzg5ZWQ2YzBlY2U1MjlmZDg5ZDRmZTMzNmQ5YmEyOGE) if you want ask open questions about Unleash, feature toggling or discuss these topics in general.
-- [Create a issue request](https://github.com/Unleash/unleash/issues/new) if you have found a bug or have ideas on how to improve Unleash.
-- [Follow Unleash on Twitter](https://twitter.com/getunleash) if you want to stay updated on the latest progress of the Unleash project.

 # In the media